facebookarchive/Shimmer/README.md

 ## How it works
 Shimmer uses the `-[CALayer mask]` property to enable shimmering, similar to what's described in John Harper's 2009 WWDC talk (unfortunately no longer online).
 Shimmer uses CoreAnimation's timing features to smoothly transition "on-beat" when starting and stopping the shimmer.

+## Other Platforms

+We have a version of Shimmer for Android, too!
+It's [also available on GitHub](https://github.com/facebook/shimmer-android).

 ## Contributing
 See the CONTRIBUTING file for how to help out.